 Take a pledge that you will at least plant 4-5 saplings every year and supports Thimmakka ‘Go Green’ movement,” and see that your environment is clean and green.

 We hope Saalumarada Thimmakka’s story inspires you to try to do your bit for Mother Earth.
-Do tell us what you would like to do for our planet earth and become progressive just like she did…
+Tell us what you would like to do for our planet earth and become progressive as she did…